 Continued trade volume growth is likely to lead to further containerisation and an increased use of multimodal or combined transport.
 It is unlikely that the existing general structure of contractual relationships will dramatically change but there is likely to be increasing use of more sophisticated arrangements, such as framework agreements.
 As the participants in the supply chain move increasingly towards more formal types of contracts, it will be interesting to see what liability regimes are agreed.
 The majority of contracts will need to be revisited and rewritten in the event that the Rotterdam Rules are eventually ratified; however, whether this occurs in the near future remains less than certain.

 1 Craig Neame is a partner at HFW.
+The information in this chapter was accurate as at May 2019.

 2 BIMCO (The Baltic and International Maritime Council) is a shipping association providing a wide range of services to its global membership of stakeholders who have vested interests in the shipping industry, including shipowners, operators, managers, brokers and agents.